-You can print off the Dog Registration Form at the bottom of this page, fill it out and bring it in to our Customer Service Centre at 215 Hastings Street if.
+You can print off the Dog Registration Form under the "related documents" at the top of the page, fill it out and bring it in to our Customer Service Centre at 215 Hastings Street if.
 Or you can do everything online.
 Right here!

 Some important dog rego payment details to note: